zakir22april22/ReactApp-Deploy-ECS/README.md

 ## Example of a Containerized React Web Application

 ### Summary
 This is a basic digital coloring book, created by Alison Quaglia.
-I encourage you to check out her other works, especially [coloring book with National parks](https://github.com/https://github.com/zakir22april22/ReactApp-Deploy-ECS)!
-It's awesome!!! 😍
+I encourage you to check out her other works, especially coloring book with National parks It's awesome!!! 😍

 ##### Getting Started
 For this workshop clone this repo by running command: